On this page:

 VicGrid's study area

-In March 2024, we shared a study area and connection hub area that starts approximately 6 km from the coast near Giffard and travels northwest past Stradbroke West to Willung, across to Flynns Creek and then to the Loy Yang Power Station.
+In March 2024, we confirmed a study area for the transmission needed to achieve at least 2 GW of offshore wind energy by 2032.
+The study area starts approximately 6 km from the coast near Giffard and extends northwest past Stradbroke West to Willung, across to Flynns Creek to the Loy Yang Power Station.

 View our interactive map of the study area.